zztin/concall/README.md

 It runs normally on head node, compute node, but when submitted to hpc, fails occationally if running conda version. # need to check if it is resource issue? # need to check error message.

+3. You can git clone the TideHunter package from https://github.com/Xinglab/TideHunter if to be run locally.

 Comtributions are welcome!"**